pkirkaas/pkextensions/src/assets/scss/Readme.txt

 Sites styled AFTER now use this "assets/scss" folder Sites styled BEFORE use the legacy "assets/css" folder

+//// Dimensions to consider : In portait, keep max width of item 320px
+//// If landscape, 468px

 Some useful classes:
 pre-wrap